d-dof/survey_in_m2/survey_in_m2.md

 <a name="lukas2019"> </a>[30] Nils Lukas, Yuxuan Zhang, and Florian Kerschbaum.
 Deep neural network fingerprinting by conferrable adversarial examples. *arXiv preprint arXiv:1912.00888*, 2019.

 <a name="jacot2019"> </a>[31] Arthur Jacot, Franck Gabriel, and Cl´ement Hongler.
 Neural tangent kernel: Convergence and generalization in neural networks.
-In Advances in neural information processing systems, pages 8571–8580, 2018.
+In *Advances in neural information processing systems*, pages 8571–8580, 2018.

+<a name="cutajar2017"> </a>[32] Kurt Cutajar, Edwin V Bonilla, Pietro Michiardi, and Maurizio Filippone.
+Random feature expansions for deep gaussian processes.
+In *Proceedings of the 34th International Conference on Machine Learning*, pages 884–893, 2017.